Simon Festing: Personal life

 Simon Festing is the son of Michael Festing, a member of the UK Animal Procedures Committee, and former trustee of the Fund for the Replacement of Animals in Medical Experiments.
-He is divorced and has two children.
-His former wife is author Ismat (Issy) Festing, who is also a dentist.

 Public profile

 In December 2005, Festing appeared on a British reality TV show, The Devil's Challenge, in which he was subjected to procedures used in animal labs, later engaging in an online debate with John Curtin, an animal-rights activist.